Umar Wirahadikusumah: Post-independence

 In 1959, Umar was trusted as the Commander of Kodam V/Jaya and he was now in charge of security around Jakarta.
 On the morning of 1 October 1965, six Generals were kidnapped from their houses.
 As the Commander of Kodam V/Jaya, Umar went around the city to check its security.
-After hearing about the kidnappings and seeing the unidentified troops occupying the Merdeka Square, Umar sent word to Kostrad Commander, Major General Suharto of the events which had just unfolded and requested his assistance.
+After hearing about the kidnappings and seeing the unidentified troops occupying the Merdeka Square, Umar sent word to Kostrad Commander, Major General Suharto of the events that had just unfolded and requested his assistance.

 Umar accepted Suharto's decision to assume command of the Army and supported him in his efforts to crack down on the attempted coup.
-Towards midday, Umar received a summon from President Sukarno who was suspiciously at Halim Perdanakusuma Airport, the place where the six Generals were taken.
+Towards midday, Umar received a summon from President Sukarno who was suspicious at Halim Perdanakusuma Airport, the place where the six Generals were taken.
 Suharto was worried that this was an attempt to get Umar to Halim and have him killed.
 Suharto firmly rejected the order.
 As Suharto retook control of the situation in Jakarta, Umar further consolidated it.
-He declared a curfew between 6 pm and 6 am and placed watch on all of the city's newspapers.
+He declared a curfew between 6 pm and 6 am and placed a watch on all of the city's newspapers.

-When blame for the incident was beginning to be put on the Indonesian Communist Party (PKI), Umar approved of the formation of Union of Action To Exterminate The 30 September Movement (KAP-GESTAPU), leading to the mass killing of an estimated half a million people in 1965–1966.
-Although he was not part of Suharto's inner circle, Umar won great trust from Suharto for the assistance and support given in putting down 30 September Movement.
+When blame for the incident was beginning to be put on the Indonesian Communist Party (PKI), Umar approved of the formation of the Union of Action To Exterminate The 30 September Movement (KAP-GESTAPU), leading to the mass killing of an estimated half a million people in 1965–1966.
+Although he was not part of Suharto's inner circle, Umar won great trust from Suharto for the assistance and support given in putting down the 30 September Movement.
 As Suharto began a rise which would see him end up as President of Indonesia, Umar's career also skyrocketed.
 In 1965, Suharto entrusted Umar to replace him as Commander of Kostrad.
 In 1967, Umar became Deputy Army Chief of Staff before finally becoming the Army Chief of Staff himself in 1969.
 In 1973, his active military career came to an end and he became the Chairman of the State Audit Board (BPK), a position which he would hold for 10 years.
 As Chairman of BPK, Umar was responsible for making sure that Government Departments, Ministries, and Agencies were using their money properly.
 During his tenure as Chairman of BPK, Umar made the grim assessment that not even one Government department was free from corruption.